NEW: Steven Sotloff's "interest in journalism was evident," school says

 “I think he was at a crossroads of life,” Lotzia said.
 “He talked about wanting to go over to the Middle East.”

 He graduated from another college, began taking Arabic classes and subsequently picked up freelance writing work for a number of publications, including Time, Foreign Policy, World Affairs and the Christian Science Monitor.
-His travels took him to Yemen, Saudi Arabia, Qatar, Turkey and Syria, among other countries.
+His travels took him to Yemen, Saudi Arabia, Qatar, Turkey – among other countries – and eventually Syria.

 “He’s an incredible writer,” said Tim Smith, another college friend who kept in touch with him via Facebook over the years.
 “I know reporting on an international level is what he always wanted to do.”